MeeFoundation/providerdiscovery-landing/src/content/blog/partial-solutions.md

 [Client Hints were introduced by Google](https://developer.chrome.com/en/articles/user-agent-client-hints/) to improve on the User-Agent string in the HTTP request header.
 Client hints are a set of HTTP request header fields that a server can proactively request from a client to get information about the device, network, user, and user-agent-specific preferences.
 The server can determine which resources to send, based on the information that the client chooses to provide.

-Provider Discovery uses the same basic concepts and flow from client hints in its normal flow, although not in the provider-announcement flow.
-See [about.md](../../pages/about.md) for descriptions of these two flows.
+Provider Discovery uses the same basic concepts and flow from client hints in its normal flow (although not in the alternative provider-announcement flow).
+See [about](../../about) for descriptions of these two flows.

 ## CHAPI